 The ambitious trek was mapped out two days up, one day down, and we were able to stick to the plan.
-With over nights rests in cabins, hiking time ended up being 6 hours on day one, 8.5 hours on day two and 11 hours on day three—42 miles total.
+With overnight rests in cabins, hiking time ended up being six hours on day one, 8.5 hours on day two, and 11 hours on day three—42 miles total.
 It was breathtaking and unbelievably smooth.
 The combination of amazing terrain, cooperative weather conditions, and a crazily compatible and supportive group of friends made the trip epic.

 The whole group was in awe of the visit up to the “quietest spot on earth” (which we managed to fill with chatter and laughter—and a few curses when it was discovered that the distance markers were two miles off!).
 Feeling exhausted but grateful when we reached the bottom, we also felt tremendously blessed, like we had all received Eduardo’s nod of approval.
 Thank you, Duda.